 Now, you get an intermediate page, that’s the Mojo Marketplace used by Bluehost.
 They work together to offer one place for everything needed like themes, and plugins, It looks like this.

 Now, setting up WordPress on Bluehost will be easier and faster.
 You get the page you need, where you can install WordPress, you just need to select the domain name you want to install the software for it, and click the button “continue” as this screenshot example.

-On the next page, you need to agree to the terms as any web hosting company and click the “Install Now” button.
+On the next page, you need to agree to the terms of any web hosting company and click the “Install Now” button.

 You can also check the “advanced options” box and select what you need.
 That’s only optional and you can skip it.
 Later, you can add your blog or website name and description from the WordPress dashboard.

-In this step, the one click install WordPress software start working.
+In this step, the one-click install WordPress software starts working.
 For now, the installation process will start, and the page will be refreshed.
 You will notice a progress bar at the top of the page, and some WordPress themes suggested by Mojo Marketplace.
-You don’t need that, just focus on the installation progress at the top of the page, as this screenshot.
+You don’t need that, just focus on the installation progress at the top of the page, as in this screenshot.

 When the installation complete, you get a message like the following one and you just need to click the link that says “View Credentials“.